Procrastination

 Procrastination can cause increased stress and anxiety

-Procrastination can lead to negative consequences in several ways, for example you might be more stressed and anxious as the tasks await and the clock is ticking.
-Procrastination may also affect how you succeed in your studies and lower your academic performance.
+Procrastination can lead to negative consequences in several ways.
+For example you might be more stressed and anxious as the tasks await and the clock is ticking.
+It can also affect how you succeed in your studies and lower your academic performance.

 • Make realistic plans

 Break large tasks into smaller parts and plan a reasonable amount of time for each part.
-This makes the workload easier to manage and gives you a clear structure.
+This makes the workload easier to manage and gives you a clear structure to follow.
 Start small.
-Do not set too big a goal – that could kill your motivation.
+Do not set goals that are too ambitious – that could kill your motivation.

 • Identify your distractions